 Next, add water to a clean dutch oven, enough to cover jars with a reasonable amount.
 I add my jars then fill up to about 3/4 of the jar.
 Now boil the pot with the jars in it for 10 minutes.
 I only boiled the jars with fruit in them.

-Turn stove off and remove from heat.
-I wait at least 30 minutes to remove my jars from the pan but you could remove them now and set in a draft-free area to set.
+Turn the stove off and remove from heat.
+I wait at least 30 minutes to remove my jars from the pan but you could remove them now and set them in a draft-free area to set.
 You’ll hear the lids pop when they’ve set.

-I could have stretched the apples out to make 6 half pints but I love lots of apples in my jam.
-So, I got 5 jars of apple pie jam and 1 jar of just the sugar, spices and pectin mixture.
+I could have stretched the apples out to make 6 half-pints but I love lots of apples in my jam.
+So, I got 5 jars of apple pie jam and 1 jar of just the sugar, spices, and pectin mixture.
 I can’t call it jelly because it’s not drained, and I can’t really call it jam because there’s not any fruit in it, so, we just won’t call it.

 Wait at least 24 hours to enjoy your jelly.
 If you’re planning to make some for Mother’s Day, tomorrow would be the best day to do this (May 12, 2017) so they have time to set after sealing.
 If you’re making for someone at the nursing home, they may prefer mashed apples instead of sliced.
 I’ve tried this recipe with every color and type of apple available so don’t stick to just one.
 I’ve also made it by dicing, mashing, and even draining and omitting the apples.
 Having fun and mixing things up is all part of canning so don’t be afraid to experiment.